I Want To...

 Can anyone other than a physician obtain consent if this policy applies to the study?

-- Mid-level providers (e.g., nurse practitioner, physician assistant) listed as consent designees in the eIRB application may obtain consent instead of the physician-investigator if the study therapy or procedure is within the scope of practice for their credentials at Johns Hopkins.
+- An APP (e.g., nurse practitioner, physician assistant) listed as consent designees in the eIRB application may obtain consent instead of the physician-investigator if the study therapy or procedure is within the scope of practice for their credentials at Johns Hopkins.

-- In addition, individuals who are allowed by Johns Hopkins policy and state law to perform a clinical procedure or test may obtain research consent for that procedure, provided it is within the individuals’ scope of practice and they are listed as consent designees in the eIRB application.
+- In addition, individuals who are licensed providers in the State of Maryland and allowed by Johns Hopkins policy to perform a clinical procedure or test may obtain research consent for that procedure, provided it is within the individuals’ scope of practice, credentialing, and they are listed as consent designees in the eIRB application.

 Must consent be obtained in a certain order?

 No, the study team may determine the method, timing and sequence of consent discussions.
-For example, (i) the physician-investigator may conduct the entire consent discussion, (ii) the physician-investigator and non-physician consent designee may jointly conduct the consent discussion in one meeting with the participant, or (iii) the physician-investigator and non-physician consent designee may have separate meetings* with the participant.
+For example, (i) the physician-investigator or APP-investigator may conduct the entire consent discussion, (ii) the physician-investigator or APP-investigator and non-physician consent designee may jointly conduct the consent discussion in one meeting with the participant, or (iii) the physician-investigator or APP-investigator and non-physician consent designee may have separate meetings* with the participant.

-If the IRB or a study sponsor requires re-consent on a Change in Research submission with a revised consent form, is the physician-investigator required to participate in the re-consent process?
+If the IRB or a study sponsor requires re-consent on a Change in Research submission with a revised consent form, is the physician-investigator or APP-investigator required to participate in the re-consent process?

-The physician-investigator or mid-level provider is required to participate only where there are substantial changes to the risks/benefits of the study, or if new alternative treatments have been identified.
+The physician-investigator or APP-investigator is required to participate only where there are substantial changes to the risks/benefits of the study, or if new alternative treatments have been identified.

 Can any study procedures start before the physician-investigator obtains consent?